 Some of the tests the script runs take a while.
 Please be patient.
-The output you see should be something like the following:

-'''

-Made dir: /tmp/testPq
+The script checks that you not only have a correct GAP (at least version 4.4) installation that includes the AutPGrp package, but that the ANUPQ package and its pq binary interact correctly.
+You should see something like the following output:

+''' Made dir: /tmp/testPq Testing installation of ANUPQ Package (version 3.0) The first two tests check that the pq C program compiled ok.
 Testing the pq binary ...
 OK.
 Testing the pq binary's stack size ...
 OK.

-Checking GAP ...

-pq binary made with GAP set to: /home/rigel/gregg/bin/gap-dev

-Starting GAP to determine version and package availability ...

-GAP version (4.dev) ...
+The pq C program compiled ok!
+We test it's the right one below.
+The next tests check that you have the right version of GAP for version 3.0 of the ANUPQ package and that GAP is finding the right versions of the ANUPQ and AutPGrp packages.
+Checking GAP ... pq binary made with GAP set to: /usr/local/bin/gap Starting GAP to determine version and package availability ...
+GAP version (4.4.6) ...
 OK.

-GAP has ANUPQ package (>= v 1.1) installed ... good.

-GAP has AutPGrp package installed ... good.
+GAP found ANUPQ package (version 3.0) ... good.
+GAP found pq binary (version 1.8) ... good.
+GAP found AutPGrp package (version 1.2) ... good.
 GAP is OK.

-'''

-''' Checking the link between the pq binary and GAP ...
+Checking the link between the pq binary and GAP ...
 OK.
 Testing the standard presentation part of the pq binary ...
 OK.
 Doing p-group generation (final GAP/ANUPQ) test ...
 OK.
 Tests complete.

-Removed dir: /tmp/testPq

-Enjoy using your functional ANUPQ package! '''
+Removed dir: /tmp/testPq Enjoy using your functional ANUPQ package! '''